What We Do

 Our Projects and Initiatives

-Since 2002, the Neotropical Migratory Bird Conservation Act has provided nearly $75 million in grants to support 628 projects in 36 countries.
-These projects have positively affected approximately 5 million acres of bird habitat and spurred partnerships on multiple levels contributing an additional $286 million.
+Since 2002, the Neotropical Migratory Bird Conservation Act has provided more than $89 million in grants to support 717 projects in 43 countries.
+These projects have positively affected more than 5 million acres of bird habitat and spurred partnerships on multiple levels contributing an additional $346 million.
 The networks that have developed as a result of NMBCA funding have evolved into powerful conservation alliance.
 You can learn more about the projects by visiting our project summary database.

 Our Laws and Regulations